CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.3.md

-# Exercise 7.3: Reviewing Security and Compliance in Copilot Using Customer Keys
+# Exercise 7.3: Reviewing Security and Compliance in Copilot Using Customer Keys (Read Only)

 ## Introduction